top of page

 What is the time commitment?

 Like any hobby, roller derby does require energy and time.
 In addition to attending practice, members of the league are expected to contribute to the league via committee work.
-The joint effort of our committees is what makes our league run.
+The joint effort of our committees is what makes our training program, bout days, and charity work happen.

 When do I get to play in a game?